amilliongoals/Customer-Service-Query-AI/README.md

      - Any excess code, notes, links, and comments were removed and formatting corrected

 - <h5> Customer_Service_Langchain_openai_4_0 _(Work in progress)_</h5>

+     - Unlike the previous files, this will be worked on quickly to deployment using existing tests and examples predominately

      - Re-making the query bot using the most up-to-date libraries, this will be the one I focus on building out applications to support & fine-tune